sham-devs/EFatoraJo/README.md

 ---

-## Contributing
+## 🤝 Contributing

-We welcome contributions\!
-Please see our [Contributing Guide](https://www.google.com/search?q=CONTRIBUTING.md) for details.
+We welcome contributions!
+Please see our [**Contributing Guidelines**](CONTRIBUTING.md) for details on:

-### Development Setup

-1. Fork the repository.
-2. Clone your fork: `git clone https://github.com/yourusername/jofatora-dotnet-sdk.git`
-3. Create a feature branch: `git checkout -b feature/your-feature-name`
-4. Make your changes and be sure to **add new tests or update existing ones** to cover your changes.
-5. Run tests: `dotnet test`
-6. Submit a pull request.
+* 🔧 How to set up your development environment
+* 📋 Our coding standards and best practices
+* 🔄 The pull request process
+* 🐛 How to report bugs and request features
+* 💬 Where to ask questions

 ### Reporting Issues